Updated: March 2021

-If you’re looking for something to make for the 4th of July get together, look no further.
-This creamy and decadent, tart-sweet pie is easy to throw together and you probably have most of the ingredients on hand!
+This delicious sweet, slightly tart pie is easy to throw together and you may have most of the ingredients on hand!

 It's not as firm as some icebox pies, but it has a creamy, silky texture that's almost like a mousse.
-If you want to make it firmer, you may want to blend in a fourth of a cup or so of cream cheese.
+If you want to make it firmer, you may want to blend in a fourth of a cup or so of softened cream cheese.

 Many years ago I was trying to impress a fellow I was dating and made this for him, but kept thinking I was forgetting something.
-Well, I did – the condensed milk.
-We ended up eating limeade with Cool Whip and it was my-oh-my quite tart.
-He was very polite, but I didn’t see much of him after that.
+Three ingredients and a pie crust.
+How can you forget one of the ingredients?

 - 1 (14 oz.) can of sweetened condensed milk

 - 6 oz of frozen limeade, slightly thawed

 - 1 (8 oz.) tub of whipped topping

-- 1 deep dish graham cracker crust
+- 1 deep dish graham cracker crust (9")

 - Pour the mixture into a graham cracker crust and place in the freezer for at least two hours before serving.

 Tips and Stuff: